 The full service clinic includes a follow-up care program to evaluate that the baby is healthy post-procedure and is healing as expected.

-What families should expect during their Newborn Circumcision Clinic visit:
+What families should expect during their Newborn Circumcision Clinic visits:

 What families should bring to the appointment: